rdentato/gerku/doc/abstraction.md

 ```

   The *evaluation* of an expression proceeds from left to right by finding the first combinator that can be successfully reduced (i.e. the one that has enough quotes at its left) and replacing it and its arguments with the result of its application to the arguments.

+  We  assume that, as in classical Combinatory Logic, the Church-Rosser theorem holds.
+While not a real proof, at the end of this paper we'll provide a reasoning that reassure us on the validity of the Church-Rosser theorem.

 ## Combinators
   Let's use an intuitive definition of what a combinator is: